Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight

 This formulation relies on the fact that a feasible reference $\vec{x}_{k,ref}$, $\vec{u}_{k,ref}$ is accessible for $N$ time steps in the horizon.
 Searching for this reference trajectory is often referred to as \emph{planning}, which, depending on the application, can be both computationally intensive and complex, particularly in scenarios involving complex dynamics or cluttered environments~\cite{foehn2021CPC, Song_Steinweg_Kaufmann_Scaramuzza_2021, penicka2022cluttered}.
 In many cases, solving the planning problem becomes the bottleneck in real-time applications due to high computational requirements and the need for precise system models.

 The tracking MPC formulation also relies on the assumption that a trajectory represents a well-posed, quadratic proxy objective for solving the end task.
 While this assumption holds for many practical use cases, it becomes limiting in situations where the system operates near its performance limits, such as aggressive maneuvers or high-speed tasks, where the trajectory may no longer serve as an effective proxy.
-In such cases, the tracking objective can result in suboptimal performance or even task failure~\cite{Song23Reaching}.
+In such cases, tracking a optimal reference in the real world can result in suboptimal performance or even task failure~\cite{Song23Reaching}.